kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 ## 2024
 - I have been accepted to SLMath's Summer Graduate School at IBM Zurich Research Laboratory on "Introduction to Quantum-Safe Cryptography"!
 Absolutely thrilled!
+- I have been invited as a reviewer for the Black in AI workshop at NeurIPS (BAI).
+- I have been invited to speak at the Joint Maths Meeting (JMM) in 2025.
 - Our abstract was accepted to the 10th International Conference on Quantum Information and Quantum Control (CQIQC-X), which will be held at the Fields Institute in Toronto, Canada (Aug 26-30)!
 See you there; I'll be presenting a poster on our work, including some of the progress we've made since QIP!
 - I was accepted to attend QSim Summer School.
 The focus of the 2024 summer school is on many-body systems, combining both theoretical